dandi/handbook/docs/11_view.md

 style="width: 60%; height: auto; display: block; margin-left: auto;  margin-right: auto;"/>

-When you click on one of the `Dandisets` you can see that the searching phrase can appear in the description, keywords, or in the assets summary.
+When you click on one of the `Dandisets`, you can see that the searching phrase can appear in the description, keywords, or in the assets summary.

 <img